 Student Voices Shaping the Project – How We Got Here

 In Spring 2015, NC State hired HOK Architects, a leading collegiate recreation and wellness architecture firm to review, verify and update the project space planning assumptions and student needs.

-During this study, University Recreation (UREC) informed, engaged and invited the campus community to participate in project visioning sessions facilitated by the architects in February 2015.
-UREC staff presented the project to Student Senate, President Roundtable, University Graduate Student Association, Inter-Residence Council, UREC Advisory Board and other student leadership organizations requesting their participation and feedback in visioning sessions.
+During this study, Wellness and Recreation staff informed, engaged and invited the campus community to participate in project visioning sessions facilitated by the architects in February 2015.
+Wellness and Recreation staff presented the project to the Student Senate, President Roundtable, University Graduate Student Association, Inter-Residence Council, Wellness and Recreation Advisory Board and other student leadership organizations requesting their participation and feedback in visioning sessions.
 Through these sessions and meetings with campus stakeholders renderings and project funding options were developed.